 I’ve never thought that “satisfaction guaranteed” was a very inspiring phrase.
 I’d like to ensure that you are satisfied of course, but I’d prefer it if you were absolutely thrilled instead.

-We’re so confident that you’ll be happy with us that we offer a no-strings service guarantee.
+I’m so confident that you’ll be happy with your experience that I offer a no-strings service guarantee.

 Your management agreement is filled with fine print that locks you in for a period of time decided by your agent.
-At Ethel & Florence your business is our business so we believe that if you aren’t 100% happy with our service you should be able to drop us with no strings attached.
+At Ethel & Florence your business is my business so I believe that if you aren’t 100% happy with our service you should be able to drop me with no strings attached.

-Our guarantee is simple… We ask that you give us 48 hours to rectify the problem at hand to your total satisfaction.
-If not, you are free to leave us and choose another agent.
+The guarantee is simple… I ask that you give me 48 hours to rectify the problem at hand to your total satisfaction.
+If not, you are free to leave me and choose another agent.
 Find a copy of this agreement in our ‘landlord’s guide’ PDF.

 Tailored fees and services

-We don’t have set fees.
+Ethel & Florence doesn’t have set fees.
 Each property and each client is different.
-We understand there are some things you might want to take care of yourself – like paying your rates, or organising maintenance – we are more than happy to negotiate our services and fees and tailor your agreement to suit you.
+I understand there are some things you might want to take care of yourself – like paying your rates, or organising maintenance – I am more than happy to negotiate my services and tailor your agreement to suit you.

 7 day inspections